An orange tabby cat eats a cat treat from a person's hand in the kitchen

 Packaging Isn’t Always The Best Guide

-As a starting point for feeding guidelines, I’d suggest scaling down the advice on the package of cat treats.
+As a starting point for feeding guidelines, I’d suggest scaling down the advice on the package.
+They aren’t always the best indicator of how many treats a cat can have.

-It’s cute to have a cat eat treats out of your hand, and the tactic can certainly help with socializing skittish new felines.
-But I like to think that there should be some work versus reward basis going on when it comes to earning cat treats.
+It’s cute to have a cat eat treats out of your hand, and the tactic can help socialize skittish new felines.
+But I think there should be some work versus reward basis for earning treats.

 Pro tip: Use an old egg carton to construct a homemade treat toy.

-Another way to help stimulate your cat’s natural hunting and exploring instincts is to place individual treats on top of chairs or furniture.
-This way, the cat gets a little exercise bump and stimulates their mental faculties before receiving the treat pay off.
+Another way to help stimulate their natural hunting and exploring instincts is to place individual treats on top of chairs or furniture.
+This way, they get a little exercise bump and stimulate their mental faculties before receiving the reward.

 That’s smart snacking.